-If there are not enough licences available, the message "The maximum number of slave access points that can be supported has been exceeded".
-Please check your licences.
-If this message is displayed then you should obtain additional licences if appropriate.
+If there are not enough licenses available, the message "The maximum number of access points that can be supported has been exceeded".
+Please check your licenses.
+If this message is displayed then you should obtain additional licenses if appropriate.

 During the installation of the WLAN and the allocation of frequencies, on the messages displayed you will see how far the installation has progressed.
 The display is continuously updated.